christine-robinson-01/zen-devops-course/tasks/01-file-creation-task/task-1/output.md

 ![Output 4](./output04.PNG)

-**Step 5:** Finally, list all files and directories in the current directory
+### Finally, list all files and directories in the current directory

 ```bash
 # List files